by: Elizabeth Sedway, TahoeKidsGuide.com

 What was once known as the Kokanee Salmon Festival is now the Fall Fish Festival.
 The festival will focus on the variety of fish species that live in Lake Tahoe and its rivers.
 In addition to the Kokanee, these species include the federally threatened Lahontan Cutthroat Trout and little-know smaller fish, such as Speckled Dace.

+The festival is held at Taylor Creek each year, nearby Camp Richardson.
 The exact date in October has not yet been announced by festival organizers; check back here for the most current festival information.

 Ever wonder how the Kokanee Salmon got there name?
 The American Indians living along the Fraser River in Canada gave the Kokanee its name.
 Kokanee means “red fish.”
 They are non-anadromous salmon meaning that they live their entire lives in fresh water.
 Kokanee are much smaller than ocean going salmon due to limited sources of food in fresh water lakes.
 The average size of an adult is 14 inches.

 Did you know the Kokanee Salmon are not indiginous to Lake Tahoe?
 Kokanee were “accidentally” introduced into Lake Tahoe in 1944 from holding ponds that overflowed at the old Tahoe City Fish Hatchery.
 Three years after their accidental introduction the salmon returned to Tahoe City to spawn.
 Knowing that the Kokanee would survive in Lake Tahoe, it was decided that the hatchery would do a yearly planting of fingerlings in the tributary streams.
 These plantings began in 1949.
 Today, California Department of Fish and Game continues to plant fingerlings in Taylor Creek to maintain a healthy population.
 Kokanee Salmon are a land-locked form of the Sockeye Salmon that are native to the marine and fresh waters of the Pacific Northwest.